EricJamesCrow/E-PhysAnalyzer/README_UPDATED.md

 # E-Phys Analyzer version 2.0
 ![](https://raw.githubusercontent.com/EricJamesCrow/E-PhysAnalyzer/development/E-PhysAnalyzer2/images/gifs/ephysAnalyzerJavascript.gif)
 ##### E-Phys Analyzer is a program designed to save users time by analyzing and visualizing electrophysiology data in bulk.
 This program takes .atf files from Clampfit and creates two graphs and two files.
+The files aim to make the data easier to interpret by processing the data creating files that are comparable.
+The first file gives a full breakdown of datapoints, including converting the time from miliseconds (ms) to minutes, normalizing the peak amplitudes to the baseline reads, creates timepoints relative to drug addition, and calculates z-statistics to determine outlier datapoints.
+The second file is a minute averaged graph, that will average datapoints with set axis limits for efficient comparisions between experiments.
+The program then creates graphs from these two files, which include color coding regions on the graph to quickly identify time points and regions with full control over the output.
+There are options for different output formats, image quality, and more!
 ***
 ## Table of Contents
 1. [Installation Guide](#installation-guide)